khancuh/Machine-Learning-Projectss/README.md

 • This repository consists of all my Machine Learning projects.

-• Datasets are provided in each of the folders above, and the solution to the problem statements as well.
+• Data sets are provided in each of the folders above, and the solution to the problem statements as well.
 Algorithms used

 Regression: